Take a look around…

-The young people will live on site in new Residential Lodges with Pioneer Residential Instructors (RI) alongside them to support with menu selection, food preparation, personal hygiene and the development of independent living skills by way of house keeping and budgeting for weekly shops and evening activities.
+Young people will live on site in new Residential Lodges with Pioneer Residential Instructors (RI) alongside them to support with menu selection, food preparation, personal hygiene and the development of independent living skills by way of house keeping and budgeting for weekly shops and evening activities.

-End of the day activities include a relaxing BBQ and toasting marshmallows on the fire pit and talking through the days activity regards the lessons learnt, new skills acquired and the fun they have had and memories made.
+End of the day activities include a relaxing BBQ and toasting marshmallows on the fire pit (weather permitting), and talking through the days activity regards the lessons learnt, new skills acquired and the fun they have had and memories made.

 Kyle's Story:``I was sent to Pioneer after going missing from my previous placement, which I didn’t like``